MediaComem/comem-webdev/subjects/angular/README.md

 }
 ```

-You can now use the `JokeComponent` in the main component's template.
+You can now use the `JokeComponent` in the main component's template in `src/app/app.component.html`.
 You need to create an `<app-joke>` tag (matching the component's selector),
 and to set the `joke` input property: